agentcommunity/AgentInterfaceDiscovery/packages/web/aid-generator/README.md

 A Next.js web application for generating and validating Agent Interface Discovery (AID) manifests in real-time.
 This tool provides an intuitive, responsive, form-based interface for creating AID configurations that comply with the official specification.

+This web UI is part of a larger monorepo.
+For details on the core library and the AID specification itself, please see the [main project README.md](../../../README.md).

 ## 🎯 Key Features

 -   **Live Generation & Validation**: Instantly see the generated `aid.json` manifest and DNS TXT record as you type.
 Get immediate, clear feedback on validation errors.